Barrow Cadbury Trust tips for grantees on writing and compiling a report

 Don’t forget – we can help you disseminate your work through our own networks so do let us know when something is imminent.

-Our grantees publish around 20-30 reports a year under the auspices of Barrow Cadbury Trust.
+Barrow Cadbury Trust and Connect Fund grantees publish around 20-30 reports a year.
 We help grantees to disseminate the findings, recommendations etc. to varying degrees depending on our resources at the time.
 We would like to see a draft of any report at least two weeks before publication.
 This is to ensure that your conclusions and the findings you might want to promote to policy makers are easily accessible, well-expressed, clear, and useful to your audiences.

 Over the years we have seen many excellent reports launched but overshadowed by other news only to then sit on a shelf and be forgotten.
 The Trust’s aim is for the reports we fund to have a shelf life and influence beyond the launch day and to have content which can easily be extracted and used for different audiences and on different platforms – i.e. websites, blogs, twitter, etc. To this end we have produced this guidance on writing and putting together a report which we hope you will find useful.
 It is not intended to be prescriptive but to serve as a reminder of what matters in a report, and to remind us that in a world full of information and news we need to be smart to get some attention.